 And lastly, we have the audio quality.
 This is the thing that makes it all worth it.
 Even if the lack of features underwhelms you, battery life that’s average at best, or the mediocre range, the sound of this headset will not leave you feeling indifferent.

 As expected, considering the price and the manufacturer, the folk at Sennheiser have brought their A-game with this headset.
 We can unreservedly say that the Sennheiser GSP 670 features a certified audiophile-grade sound.

-And even though it was obviously made for gaming, everything sounds simply amazing on this headset: music, movies, you name it.
+And even though it was made for gaming, everything sounds terrific on this headset: music, movies, you name it.

-To an untrained ear, it might sound underwhelming at first in games where there are lots of explosions but that’s because the bass here is very controlled.
-It doesn’t lack any punch, it’s just not boomy and it doesn’t overshadow other frequencies.
+To an untrained ear, this might be overwhelming since games feature a lot of explosions, but that’s because the bass here is very controlled.
+It doesn’t lack any punch, it’s just not boomy, and it doesn’t overshadow other frequencies.
 This is awesome, although, once again, it might sound at first like a downgrade to an untrained ear that’s switching from a bass-heavy device for the first time.

 We just can’t say enough good things about it.
 It’s everything you could hope from a Sennheiser device – an audio quality that makes everything sound at its best.